tyseraph/neutron_reaction/README.md

 - Interactive web application with a multi-step workflow
 - Separate modules for UI components and pages
 - Basic test structure using `pytest`
-- Nuclide selection page includes a simple chart allowing multiple nuclides to be selected
+- Nuclide selection page shows an N–Z chart where selected nuclides are highlighted

 ## Getting Started